The Dentist Will See You Now. But Should You Go?

 - Use each patient's car or a spot outside the office as the waiting room.

-- Remove items such as toys, magazines, and coffee stations [which can be infection sources] from waiting rooms.
+- Remove items such as toys, magazines and coffee stations [which can be infection sources] from waiting rooms.

 - Require masks for patients and anyone with them while in the office area and immediately after procedures and checkups.